Ryan loves to read and review literature. He writes book reviews in his spare time.

 There is more than a bit of the ideal of the noble savage present in this book—the idea that humans set apart from our industrial civilization are purer, more innocent, and less violent.
 For Mila, after all, the concepts of anger, hatred, property, and greed, are all unknown; for her, there is only simplicity and bucolic existence among the dolphins.
 She has to learn the concept of bad and good from humans.
 Good is a word that she repeats over and over again in her early period of learning—good, good boots, good sea, good hands.
 The concept of good and evil is hammered into her as soon as she arrives on human shores.

 In this sense, the book is a critique of corruption and greed, which lie at the heart of our society.
-The humans who are "helping" Mila, who are her guardians, Doctor Troy and Doctor Beck, are, at heart, less interested in Mila than what Mila represents.
+The humans who are "helping" Mila, who are her guardians, Dr. Troy and Dr. Beck, are, at heart, less interested in Mila than what Mila represents.
 She gives them the ability to learn about the time with the dolphins and the way dolphins speak.
 It is this inquisitive nature that begins the long process of Mila's decline.

 At heart, the human relationship with her is based upon greed—upon using her to learn about the dolphins—rather than Mila herself.
-Well, not entirely—Sandy and Justin can overcome this, and Mr. Aradondo can even grow to appreciate Mila, but it is a herculean effort for Dr. Troy and Beck to manage to see Mila as an individual rather than as a test subject.
-Hesse's book is an indictment of using the individual as a means to an end and the objectivation of a person that that inevitably entails.
+Well, not entirely—Sandy and Justin can overcome this, and Mr. Aradondo can even grow to appreciate Mila, but it is a herculean effort for Drs.
+Troy and Beck to see Mila as an individual rather than as a test subject.
+Hesse's book is an indictment of using the individual as a means to an end and the objectivation of a person that inevitably entails.
 Dr. Beck is directly referred to as a hungry orca.

 I admire the way that The Music of Dolphins is written, cleverly showing the way in which Mila's language and her descriptions of the world around her change over time, starting out as painfully simple and full of grammatical errors and gradually developing to be more and more complex and poetic while still maintaining the heart of the imagery of her life from the sea.

-The changes in the text size and the style of writing give a deepness and complexity to the story that is touching, and it becomes remarkably beautiful indeed in its scenes of nature and people at the height of its sophistication at the middle and the end of the book.
+The changes in the text size and the style of writing give a deepness and complexity to the story that is touching, and it becomes remarkably beautiful indeed in its scenes of nature and people at the height of its sophistication in the middle and the end of the book.
 But it is a beauty that is not idle and that is bound up with the development of Mila.
 It isn't a complicated book to read; it's "only" a Scholastic novel, but it is beautifully written nevertheless.

 The characters within, I feel, are beautiful too.
 I dislike many books that attempt to elicit the sympathy of the reader for the character without justification merely to pull upon our heartstrings.
 The sympathy that we feel for Mila is not like this because it exists for reasons that are integral to the story's meaning.
 Her evolution as a character feels very real and natural in its progression.